Prolonged Release Capsules

 Keep these telephone numbers handy.

-If you take too much REMINYL, you may experience vomiting or a feeling that you want to vomit, nausea, stomach cramps, excessive
+If you take too much REMINYL, you may experience nausea (feeling like you want to

 While you are taking REMINYL

 Always follow your doctor's instructions carefully.

 Tell your doctor if you become pregnant while taking REMINYL.

 Tell your doctor if you develop a rash or fever

 If you are about to start taking a new medicine, tell your doctor and pharmacist that

 Do not use REMINYL to treat any other complaint unless your doctor says so.

 Do not give this medicine to anyone else, even if their symptoms seem similar to yours.